 The trees “might be dead now” if the council had cut corners - the funding was there and the outcome was great!

-In February 2019, Barcham Trees supplied ten trees (5x Sea buckthorn & 5x Ulmus), chosen for their ability to thrive in urban environments, provide shade, and absorb pollutants.
+Barcham Trees supplied ten trees – five Sea buckthorn and five Ulmus – chosen for their ability to thrive in urban environments, provide shade, and absorb pollutants.
 Careful considerations were required for the tree’s health below ground.

-The trees supplied required approximately 13m3 volume below ground, this also allowed 22% volume available for stormwater attenuation, the equivalent of 28,600 litres with a 48-hour discharge rate.
+The trees supplied for Cookson Street required approximately 13m3 volume below ground, this also allowed 22% volume available for stormwater attenuation, the equivalent of 28,600 litres with a 48-hour discharge rate.

 The trees “might be dead now” if the council had cut corners - the funding was there and the outcome was great!

-In February 2019, Barcham Trees supplied ten trees (5x Sea buckthorn & 5x Ulmus), chosen for their ability to thrive in urban environments, provide shade, and absorb pollutants.
+Barcham Trees supplied ten trees – five Sea buckthorn and five Ulmus – chosen for their ability to thrive in urban environments, provide shade, and absorb pollutants.
 Careful considerations were required for the tree’s health below ground.

-The trees supplied required approximately 13m3 volume below ground, this also allowed 22% volume available for stormwater attenuation, the equivalent of 28,600 litres with a 48-hour discharge rate.
+The trees supplied for Cookson Street required approximately 13m3 volume below ground, this also allowed 22% volume available for stormwater attenuation, the equivalent of 28,600 litres with a 48-hour discharge rate.

-The planting of ten trees along Cookson Street had significant environmental benefits.
-Despite these advantages, the project initially faced scrutiny towards the council regarding its cost implications.
+The planting of ten trees along Cookson Street has delivered significant environmental benefits, though the project initially faced council scrutiny over cost implications.

-The urban canopy on these trees has visibly enhanced biodiversity, supporting local wildlife and creating a more vibrant ecosystem.
+Beyond carbon sequestration, the urban canopy has visibly enhanced local biodiversity, supporting wildlife and creating a more vibrant ecosystem.
+The evidence clearly shows that the long-term benefits of tree planting justify the upfront costs.

 Beyond environmental advantages, the project generated social and economic benefits for the community.
 Despite initial concerns raised, the improved aesthetics along Cookson Street attracted more visitors, stimulating local businesses and boosting property values.

-The planting of ten trees along Cookson Street had significant environmental benefits.
-Despite these advantages, the project initially faced scrutiny towards the council regarding its cost implications.
+The planting of ten trees along Cookson Street has delivered significant environmental benefits, though the project initially faced council scrutiny over cost implications.

-The urban canopy on these trees has visibly enhanced biodiversity, supporting local wildlife and creating a more vibrant ecosystem.
+Beyond carbon sequestration, the urban canopy has visibly enhanced local biodiversity, supporting wildlife and creating a more vibrant ecosystem.
+The evidence clearly shows that the long-term benefits of tree planting justify the upfront costs.

 Beyond environmental advantages, the project generated social and economic benefits for the community.
 Despite initial concerns raised, the improved aesthetics along Cookson Street attracted more visitors, stimulating local businesses and boosting property values.